s-Nick/oneAPI-spec/source/elements/oneMath/source/domains/lapack/geqrf_batch.rst

    Scratchpad memory to be used by routine for storing intermediate results.

 scratchpad_size
    Size of scratchpad memory as the number of floating point elements of type ``T``.
-Size should not be less than the value returned by the Strided API of the :ref:`onemkl_lapack_geqrf_batch_scratchpad_size` function.
+Size should not be less than the value returned by the Strided API of the :ref:`onemath_lapack_geqrf_batch_scratchpad_size` function.

 .. container:: section